Rosebery Engine Yard

 The site is divided into three architectural parcels, retaining the open-plan warehouse layout with features like an elongated central corridor, existing mezzanines, and exposed timber and steel-framed roof trusses.
 The preservation of remnant gantry and machinery elements adds to the industrial aesthetic.

 Contrasting new works are wholly contemporary, such as sacrificial internal walls and partitions, maintaining the open plan and maximising sightlines of the saw-tooth repetition.
-The materiality is very understated – that’s been purposeful, so the heritage fabric shines.
-Designed with customer wellbeing at the forefront, the estate represents a more flexible, comfortable, and sustainable way of working.
+The materiality is very purposefully understated, so the heritage fabric shines.
+The estate is designed with customer wellbeing at the forefront and represents a more flexible, comfortable, and sustainable working method.

 A ‘re-wilding’ concept will simulate ‘nature taking its course’ across the built form over time.
 The idea is the building and landscape are meshed, and the building will become part of the landscape, blanketed by greenery that will permeate the precinct.

 Public art offers a captivating focal point at the Dunning Avenue entrance to the Engine Yards.
-Artist Patrizia Biondi’s 6.5-metre-tall artwork, ‘Timber tapestries—stories carved in grain’, reuses timber from the site to symbolise Rosebery Engine Yards’ renaissance.
+We briefed Art Pharmacy and the artist Patrizia Biondi’s 6.5-metre-tall artwork, ‘Timber tapestries—stories carved in grain’, reuses timber from the site to symbolise Rosebery Engine Yards’ renaissance.

 Lune Croissanterie, Gelato Messina, Zimmermann, Oroton, Estée Lauder, Aje, Rebecca Vallance, Viktoria & Woods, July, and M.J.
-Bale are among the retailers joining the precinct, which started opening from August 2024.
+Bale are among the retailers who have joined the precinct.

 Get in touch